pyquil.noise module

 pyquil.noise.estimate_assignment_probs(q: int, trials: int, qc: PyquilApiQuantumComputer, p0: Program | None = None) ndarray[source]

 Estimate the readout assignment probabilities for a given qubit q.
-The returned matrix is of the form:

 [[p00 p01]